Association Rule Mining

 For a maximal frequent item set, even though we know that all the sub item sets are frequent, we don't know the actual support of those sub item sets, which are very important to find the association rules within the item sets.
 If the final goal is association rule mining, we would like to discover closed frequent item sets.
 An item set is closed if none of its immediate supersets has the same support as the item set.

-Some well known algorithms of frequent item set mining are Apriori, Eclat and FP-Growth.
+Some well known algorithms of frequent item set mining are Apriori, Eclat, and FP-Growth.
 Apriori is the best-known algorithm to mine association rules.
 It uses a breadth-first search strategy to counting the support of item sets and uses a candidate generation function which exploits the downward closure property of support.
 Eclat is a depth-first search algorithm using set intersection.

 FP-growth (frequent pattern growth) algorithm employs an extended prefix-tree (FP-tree) structure to store the database in a compressed form.
 The FP-growth algorithm is currently one of the fastest approaches to discover frequent item sets.
 FP-growth adopts a divide-and-conquer approach to decompose both the mining tasks and the databases.
 It uses a pattern fragment growth method to avoid the costly process of candidate generation and testing used by Apriori.